dbcli/pgcli/docs/pages/full_screen_apps.rst

     buffer1 = Buffer()  # Editable buffer.

     root_container = VSplit([
-        # One window that holds the BufferControl with the default buffer on the
+        # One window that holds the BufferControl with the default buffer on
-        # left.
+        # the left.
         Window(content=BufferControl(buffer=buffer1)),

         # A vertical line in the middle.
-We explicitely specify the width, to make
+We explicitely specify the width, to
-        # sure that the layout engine will not try to divide the whole width by
+        # make sure that the layout engine will not try to divide the whole
-        # three for all these windows.
-The window will simply fill its content
+        # width by three for all these windows.
+The window will simply fill its
-        # by repeating this character.
+        # content by repeating this character.
-        Window(width=1, char='|', style='class:line'),
+        Window(width=1, char='|'),

         # Display the text 'Hello world' on the right.
-        Window(content=FormattedTextControl('Hello world')),
+        Window(content=FormattedTextControl(text='Hello world')),
     ])

     layout = Layout(root_container)